Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Acknowledgement

 \section{Acknowledgement}

-We thank Ashley Petersen for providing us the lung cancer data set.
-Han Liu was supported by NSF CAREER Award DMS1454377, NSF IIS1408910, NSF IIS1332109, NIH R01MH102339, NIH R01GM083084, and NIH R01HG06841.
+We thank the editor, associate editor, and two reviewers for their helpful comments that improve earlier version of this paper.
+We thank Gao Chao and Xiaodong Li for responding to our inquiries.
 Tong Zhang was supported by NSF IIS-1250985, NSF IIS-1407939, and NIH R01AI116744.
-Kean Ming Tan was supported by NSF IIS-1250985 and NSF IIS-1407939.
-Zhaoran Wang was supported by Microsoft Research PhD fellowship.
+Kean Ming Tan was supported by NSF IIS-1250985, NSF IIS-1407939, and NSF DMS-1811315.